Friday, September 20, 2013

 venus

-This table is only for the day duration.
-We can also use it for night purposes but read the row of the 5th day from the day in question.
-As we have to know the Astansh of Sunday night then we should read the row of Thursday.
-The Astansh of the benefic planet is good to commence any work and the Moon may be good or bad according to its current phase strength.
-Or we can take particular Astansh according to the nature of work supported by the ruler planet of Astansh.
+This table is for the day's duration.
+It can also be adapted for nighttime calculations by referring to the row of the 5th weekday from the day in question.
+For example, to determine the Astanshas for Sunday night, one should refer to the row for Thursday.
+An Astansh ruled by a benefic planet is generally good for commencing any work.
+The Moon's influence (as an Astansh lord) can be good or bad depending on its current phase and strength.
+One can also select a particular Astansh based on the nature of the work and whether it is supported by the ruling planet of that Astansh.

 No comments: